WD school board OKs earlier start, longer school year

-FARLEY, Iowa — Western Dubuque Community School Board members tonight unanimously approved a plan that extends the next school year.
+FARLEY, Iowa — Western Dubuque Community School Board members on Monday unanimously approved a plan that extends the next school year.

 “I’m happy with the approved calendar,” said Superintendent Rick Colpitts.
 “It provides our students with an additional 11 days of instruction next year.”